Skip to main content

 Learning eXperience Design (LXD) is a new approach to instructional design that incorporates human-centered design principles to put the learner at the center of the learning experience.

-The Definition of LXD
+The Definition of Learning Experience Design

 Here at Unicon, we have conducted significant research to understand LXD.
 We found that LXD means different things to different people.
 Some claim to have authored the LXD name and what it is, while others argue that LXD is larger than that and it should be defined by the community of practice.
 Regardless, there does appear to be a few consistent core components of LXD: